tokens-studio/sd-transforms/README.md

 This package contains custom transforms for [Style-Dictionary](https://amzn.github.io/style-dictionary/#/), to work with Design Tokens that are exported from [Tokens Studio](https://tokens.studio/):

+- Maps token descriptions to comments
 - Check and evaluate Math expressions (transitive)
 - Transform dimensions tokens to have `px` as a unit when missing (transitive)
 - Transform letterspacing from `%` to `em`
+- Transform lineheight from `%` to unitless (150% -> 1.5)
 - Transform fontweight from keynames to fontweight numbers (100, 200, 300 ...
 900)
 - Transform colors to `rgba()` format
 - Transform typography objects to CSS typography parts